-What are the roles of technology and society in reassuring the public?
-If environmental monitoring is for assurance, how are complex monitoring approaches viewed by the public compared to simple approaches?

-- Which ones are more likely to garner public support for CCS? - Which ones are more likely to assure the public - Would stakeholders go as far as participating in monitoring?
+- What are the roles of technology and society in reassuring the public? - If environmental monitoring is for assurance, how are complex monitoring approaches viewed by the public compared to simple approaches? - Social norms is the message received more positively when it comes from academia or a community member? - Which ones are more likely to garner public support for CCS? - Which ones are more likely to assure the public - Would stakeholders go as far as participating in monitoring?